TCSE logo

 • Relevance: The significance and/or potential impact of the research to the field of software engineering.

-• Verifiability and Transparency: The extent to which the paper includes sufficient information to understand how an innovation works; to understand how data was obtained, analyzed, and interpreted; and how the paper supports independent verification or replication of the paper’s claimed contributions.
-Any artifacts attached to or linked from the paper may be checked by one reviewer.
+• Verifiability and Transparency: The extent to which the paper includes sufficient information to understand how an innovation works; to understand how data was obtained, analysed, and interpreted; and how the paper supports independent verification or replication of the paper’s claimed contributions.
+Any artefacts attached to or linked from the paper may be checked by one reviewer.

 • Presentation: The clarity of the exposition in the paper.